AynalemN/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	* Returns `False` otherwise
 8. To uppercase - Write a function that prints a string in uppercase followed by a new line.
 	* Prototype: `def uppercase(str):`
+9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important - Write a function that prints the last digit of a number.
+	* Prototype: `def print_last_digit(number):`
+	* Returns the value of the last digit